-The final piece of our construction is a fault-tolerant gadget for measuring a single stabilizer generator, say of weight $w$.
+The final piece of our construction is a fault-tolerant (by \defref{FT}) gadget for measuring a single stabilizer generator, say of weight $w$.
 With this we can construct fault-tolerant circuits for any stabilizer code, and therefore sparse subsystem codes from any stabilizer code, completing the proof of \thmref{main}.

 The requirements for fault-tolerance here are markedly different from those surrounding existing fault-tolerant measurement strategies.
 Our circuits are restricted to stabilizer circuits, and cannot make use of classical feedback or post-processing.
-On the other hand, the circuits here only need to detect errors rather than correct them.
+On the other hand, the circuits here only need to detect errors rather than correct them, and furthermore only need to detect them up to a global change in Pauli frame.
 The gadgets we use are hence a variation on the DiVincenzo-Shor cat-state method~\cite{Shor96,DS96}, modified in several ways.

 The original cat-state gadgets would prepare a $w$-qubit cat state $\frac{1}{\sqrt 2}(\ket 0^{\ot w} + \ket 1^{\ot w})$ and perform a CNOT from each qubit in the cat state to each qubit that we want to measure.
 Making this fault-tolerant requires additional ``ancilla verification'' steps and also requires repeating the measurement multiple times and taking a majority vote.
 This uses non-Clifford gates (to compute majority) and also would require $O(w^2)$ size to measure a $w$-qubit stabilizer generator.